tn5250j/tn5250j/src/readme.txt

 I truthfully can not remember all that has happened since the last release so will only list here some of what I remember and the most important.

-First and foremost lots of bug fixes
+First and foremost lots of bug fixes and enhancments.
 Second the whole code base has been refactored to run in headless mode:
    1) You do not need to have the gui to have access to the data stream Can you say screen scraping?
 Well hopefully it all works.